Organic Chemistry 1 (CHEM 303+L)

 High School Diploma or equivalent, and General Chemistry 1 or equivalent.

-Nursing students should learn more about the Chemistry for Allied Health Professions class also offered by ISP.
-The Chemistry for Allied Health Professions introduces pre-nursing students to the fundamental concepts of organic chemistry and biochemistry, and meets the requirement for diverse nursing degree programs.
+Nursing students are advised to learn more about the General, Organic, and Biological Chemistry class also offered by ISP.
+This introduces pre-nursing students to the fundamental concepts of general, organic, and biological chemistry, and meets the requirement for diverse nursing degree programs.

 $100 credit for Textbook